 The SCWD is beginning the development of a Water Supply Augmentation Implementation Plan (based upon work of the Water Supply Advisory Committee and Securing Our Water Future Policy) as roadmap to water supply augmentation development and implementation.
-Water supply augmentation strategies include aquifer storage and recovery and may also include water transfer and exchanges, recycled water (indirect potable reuse or direct potable reuse), and seawater desalination.
+Water supply augmentation 2021 Water Resources Status Report Page 28 of 37 strategies include aquifer storage and recovery and may also include water transfer and exchanges, recycled water (indirect potable reuse or direct potable reuse), and seawater desalination.